anteramusic/psionics-ep/README.md

 - ✅ **Free to use for personal, educational, DJ sets, videos, or non-commercial projects**
 - ❌ **Do not use for commercial gain without written permission**
 - 🎛️ **Remixes are welcome** – feel free to fork, flip, or reinterpret
-- 🤝 **Send a pull request** if you make something cool — I’d love to feature it

-Let’s build a creative feedback loop together.

 ---